licenseseat/licenseseat-swift/Sources/LicenseSeatSDK/Documentation.docc/SecurityFeatures.md

 # Security Features

-In-depth guide to LicenseSeatSDK's security mechanisms and best practices.
+In-depth guide to LicenseSeat's security mechanisms and best practices.

 ## Overview

-LicenseSeatSDK implements multiple layers of security to protect your software licenses from tampering, piracy, and unauthorized use.
+LicenseSeat implements multiple layers of security to protect your software licenses from tampering, piracy, and unauthorized use.
 This guide covers the security features and how to maximize protection.

 ## Cryptographic Verification